pinellolab/PerTurbo/README.md

 # 🏎️ PerTurbo: Fast analysis of single-cell perturbation studies

-**PerTurbo** estimates the effects of perturbations (e.g. CRISPRi, CRISPR-Cas9, ORF overexpression) on single cell phenotypes using variational inference.
+**PerTurbo** estimates the effects of CRISPR perturbations on single cell phenotypes using variational inference.

-Support for several types of experimental designs is planned:
-- [x]  CRISPRi + RNA-seq (Perturb-Seq)
-- [ ] CRISPR-Cas9 + Imaging (Optical Pooled Screens)
+Currently, the focus is on CRISPRi + RNA-seq (i.e. CROP-seq, Perturb-Seq) but we're planning to support other assays in the future!

 <!-- [![Documentation][badge-docs]][link-docs] -->